martapienkosz/interactivemedia/finalProject/journal.md

 <img src= "https://github.com/martapienkosz/interactivemedia/blob/master/Media/scr5.png" height= "200"> <img src= "https://github.com/martapienkosz/interactivemedia/blob/master/Media/scr3.png" height= "200"> <img src= "https://github.com/martapienkosz/interactivemedia/blob/master/Media/scr4.png" height= "200">

-I also created a starting page with basic information about using sensors and the goal of the game
+I also created a starting page with basic information about using sensors and the goal of the game.
+User can acess it all the time by clicking at the intsrucion sign.

 ````
 if (keyPressed) {